connicdev/football/README.md

-Football Prediction System with ranking system.
+Football Prediction System with rankings.
 Built using HTML, CSS, JS.